 Glide Warranty & Returns

 Glide’s dedication to building high-performance and durable products doesn’t end once you get your paddle board on the water.
-They are one of the few companies that believes so strongly in their products that they back them with a lifetime guarantee.
-For the reasonable life of your board (typically considered 8-10 years) it is fully backed against any manufacturing or material defects.
+They are one of the few companies that believes so strongly in their products that they back them with a 5-year warranty.
 Now, this doesn’t cover abuse, neglect, or damage, but you can rest assured that if you do experience any issues with the materials or construction, Glide will replace or repair your board as needed.
 They do also offer a fee-based repair service for damaged equipment.
 Additionally, Glide warranties their accessories (paddles, bags, pumps, etc) for one year as well.

 Glide does ship to the United States, including Alaska, Hawaii, and Puerto Rico.
 Some international shipping is available, but you’ll need to contact Glide’s customer service prior to ordering.
 All of Glide’s iSUPs and accessories come with a 30-day return window, less the cost of shipping and a 20% restocking fee.